The team

 He has participated in French (DGAC Sillage Convention, PHYWAKE Convention, EASA PRF) or European (C-Wake, AWIATOR) studies on wake-vortex.

-Pierre Saulgeot – PhD student, located at Meudon
+Pierre Saulgeot – Located at Palaiseau

 Lionel Tessé – Located at Chatillon